Hoverflies

 Habitat management

-Maintaining non-crop plants in and around agricultural fields can positively impact hoverfly populations by providing crucial food sources for adult hoverflies in the form of pollen and nectar.
+Maintaining non-crop plants in and around agricultural fields can boost hoverfly populations by providing food sources (pollen and nectar) for adult hoverflies.

 Hoverflies show a preference for yellow and white flowers, particularly those with open centers that facilitate easy access to pollen.

 Hoverflies are currently not available to buy commercially.
-However, creating diverse habitats with hedgerows, cover crops, brushpiles and wildflower strips can support generalist predator population, by providing additional food sources, nesting sites, and protection from pesticide exposure or extreme weather conditions.
+However, diverse habitats including hedgerows, cover crops, brushpiles and wildflower strips can support generalist predator population, by providing additional food sources, nesting sites, and protection from pesticide exposure or extreme weather conditions.

 Excessive use of pesticides can be detrimental to hoverfly populations and their effectiveness as biological control agents.
 Consider adopting integrated pest management (IPM) practices, which involve using pesticides judiciously and as a last resort.
 Targeted application of pesticides, avoiding broad-spectrum ones, and selecting insecticides that have minimal impact on non-target organisms can help preserve hoverfly populations.